Property Tax Exemption

-Eligible resident ex-servicemembers with a VA certified service-connected disability of 10 percent or greater shall be entitled to a $5,000 property tax exemption.
-The ex-servicemember must establish this exemption with the county tax official in the county in which he or she resides by providing documentation of this disability.
+Eligible resident veterans with a VA certified service-connected disability of 10 percent or greater shall be entitled to a $5,000 property tax exemption.
+The veteran must establish this exemption with the county tax official in the county in which he or she resides by providing documentation of this disability.

 The unremarried surviving spouse of a disabled ex-servicemember, who on the date of the disabled ex-servicemember’s death had been married to the ex-servicemember for at least five years, is also entitled to this exemption.
 (FS 196.24)

-Any partially disabled veteran who is age 65 or older, who was a Florida resident at the time of entering military service, any portion of whose disability was combat-related, and who was honorably discharged, may be eligible for a discount from the amount of ad valorem tax on the homestead commensurate with the percentage of the veteran’s permanent service-connected disability.
+Any partially disabled veteran who is age 65 or older, any portion of whose disability was combat-related, and who was honorably discharged, may be eligible for a discount from the amount of ad valorem tax on the homestead commensurate with the percentage of the veteran’s permanent service-connected disability.
 Eligible veterans should apply for this benefit at the county property appraiser’s office.
 (FS 196.082)

 G.I.
 Home Loan Guarantee – The VA may guarantee part of your loan for the purchase of a home, manufactured home, or condominium.
 In addition, veterans with conventional home loans now have options for refinancing to a VA guaranteed home loan as a result of the Veterans’ Benefits Improvement Act of 2008.
 For information, call the VA Home Loans Guaranty Services at (888) 244-6711 or visit www.benefits.va.gov/HOMELOANS.